-Since the fish are in contact with each other this disease is allowed to spread to most of the population.
+Since the fish are in contact with each other throughout the breeding and shipping phases, this disease is allowed to spread to most of the population.
 Even though many stores who sell fish do quarantine any new arrivals, it can be hard to determine which if any fish is infected due to it not showing any symptoms until the fish's immune system becomes weak.
 Other times even if the new arrivals of Dwarf Gourami are healthy, if there was any traces of a dead or sick fish with this disease it can spread through the water column or if the fish eats any poop that has been leftover from an infected fish.
-Since Dwarf Gourami are highly wanted fish due to their colors and their personalities, this disease is commonly seen in many breeds of Dwarf Gourami that are sold around the world.
-A recent study showed that on average 22% of Dwarf Gourami that are shipped from Singapore do indeed carry this disease through tests done on the fish's body.
+Other theories have been tested that have shown that other species may act as carriers of the virus, but not show any signs of infection.
+However, since there are many different types of iridoviruses in the aquatic industry, it would require significant levels of effort to test a variety of species to get a sample rate that would show any signs of significance.

 Treatment and Medication